*This article was last updated on February 24, 2023

 Which Materials Are Less Likely to Experience Laser Cutter Kerf Issues?

-When working with thicker wood or plastic that is CNC router machined, the kerf is equal to the tooling diameter.
+When working with thicker wood or plastic that is cut with our CNC routing services, the kerf is equal to the tooling diameter.
 Here at SendCutSend, our smallest cutting tooling is .125” or about 3mm.

 Each material will have a unique kerf even if the manufacturing happens on the same machine.
 Materials like brass and copper that are cut with a fiber laser will likely have a larger kerf than steel.
 Because each alloy reacts slightly differently to the laser beam, we have to calibrate our equipment for each new material that we stock in order to develop algorithms to maintain accurate kerf compensation.